sahil-s-i/Sahil-Portfolio/README.md

 ## Project Overview

 This website serves as a digital representation of who I am as a Web-Developer.
 It reflects my passion for Front-end Development and my journey in the world of Coding.
-Here, you'll find information about my skills and how to connect with me.
+Here, you'll find information about my skills, Projects and how to connect with me.

 ## Technologies Used